rcgalbo/95stillalive/README.md

 # Windows 95

 **What the _what_??** Yes, this is a completely written-from-scratch expert mimicry of Windows 95, built entirely out of web technologies.
-It's not an [emulator](https://win95.ajf.me/win95.html) (which is slow) and it's not a port.
+It's not an [emulator](https://win95.ajf.me/win95.html) (which is slow) and it's not a port (which you can't edit).
 It's HTML5 and React!
+And it's hackable!

 The genesis of this work came from [an April Fool's Day gag](https://mapzen.com/blog/tangram-work-developer-commentary/) at Mapzen (RIP) where we released an "enterprise" version of our web-based map editor called Tangram Work, and as part of the joke, made it look exactly like a Windows 95 application, but it ran in Electron on Mac, Linux, and modern Windows.
 During the course of its development, I'd felt that if I wanted to put some extra effort into it, it really would be possible to build a more generic UI framework that's really just Windows 95.
+And then _every company_ can make their own nostalgic April Fool's joke, if they want.

 So here is the next phase.
 I've put it on Glitch because (1) you should be able to run it and see it immediately in your browser and (2) I want to give its social coding features a try.
 It's possible this can reasonably look and feel just like Windows 95 and I would love to get collaborators on board to help build out all the features.